tybottorff/bottorffdocs/notes/literature_notes.md

  - dominant T cell clonotype in Melan-A-reactive TIL persisted following remission, also responds to a wide range of cancer cell lines not expressing Melan A, suggesting response to widely expressed tumor associated antigens
 # Targeting PI3Kα increases the efficacy of anti-PD-1 antibody in cervical cancer
  - *PIK3CA* mutation results in increase PD-L1 levels, repression of CD8<sup>+</sup> T cell differentiation in cervical cancer
+# Targeting T regulatory (Treg) cells in immunotherapy-resistant cancers
+ - high abundance of Tregs associated with resistance to ICB
 # T cell characteristics associated with toxicity to immune checkpoint blockade in patients with melanoma
 ## Abstract
  - irAEs in 10-60% of patients with melanoma treated with ICI